-Students Make themselves available to undertake all summative assessments in a course at the time and place stipulated by the course tutor.
+Students Make themselves available to undertake all summative assessments at the time and place stipulated by the course tutor.
 Are responsible for meeting standards of academic honesty including acquainting themselves with any requirements relating to the conduct of tests and examinations as published for a particular programme or course.
-Academic Board Oversee the development and approval of academic standards, including mechanisms that guarantee that programmes and courses are assessed and moderated in a fair, equitable and consistent manner.
+Academic Board Oversees the development and approval of academic standards, including mechanisms that guarantee that programmes and courses are assessed and moderated in a fair, equitable and consistent manner.
 Oversee procedures for determining course results and awarding qualifications.
 Programme Approval Committees Evaluate applications for approval and accreditation of new and reviewed programmes.
 Make recommendations to ensure curricula and educational delivery meet academic standards.
 Academic Committees Approve course results, unit standard results and the awarding of qualifications consistent with approved NMIT policies and procedures.

-Consider and determine applications for Cross Credits, Recognition of Prior Learning (RPL) and Advanced Standing (AS) consistent with approved NMIT policies and procedures.
-Refer STUDENT RESULTS AND AWARDS Determine whether course entry, progression and completion requirements are met.
+Consider and determine applications for Cross Credits and Recognition of Prior Learning (RPL) consistent with approved NMIT policies and procedures.
+Determine whether course entry, progression and completion requirements are met.
 Consider and determine academic appeals by students for designated programmes and courses.
-Refer STUDENT ACADEMIC APPEALS Consider proposals for new programmes, new courses, and changes to existing courses and/or Programme Regulations, and endorse where agreed.
-Heads of Department Implement and maintain procedures that ensure assessments are carried out in accordance with the relevant Programme Regulations, policies and procedures.
+Consider proposals for new programmes, new courses, and changes to existing courses and/or Programme Regulations, and endorse where agreed.
+Curriculum Managers Implement and maintain procedures that ensure assessments are carried out in accordance with the relevant Programme Regulations, policies and procedures.
 Check that assessments are valid, fair, reliable, and consistent and meet all internal and external moderation requirements.

 Ensure that re-sits/reassessments are carried out in accordance with the relevant Programme Regulations before presenting to the Academic Committee.
-Maintain overall accountability for the delivery of NMIT programmes in their Programme Area by contracted Training Providers.
+Maintain overall accountability for the delivery of NMIT programmes in their Curriculum Area by contracted Training Providers.
 Ensure contracted Training Providers follow NMIT Programme Regulations, policies and procedures.
-Coordinate the development of re-sit procedures within the Programme Area and set charges for re-sits.
-Contracted Training Providers Implement and maintain procedures that ensure assessments are carried out in accordance with the relevant NMIT Programme Regulations, NMIT policies and procedures.
+Coordinate the development of re-sit procedures within the Curriculum Area and set charges for re-sits.
+Contracted Training Implement and maintain procedures that ensure assessments are carried Providers out in accordance with the relevant NMIT Programme Regulations, NMIT policies and procedures.
 Ensure that assessments are valid, fair, reliable, and consistent and meet all internal and external moderation requirements.
 Ensure that re-sits/reassessments are carried out in accordance with the relevant Programme Regulations before presenting to the Academic Committee.
-Tutors (including tutors at Contracted Training Providers) Carry out tasks relating to assessment and moderation that are consistent with the approved Programme Regulations.
-Inform students of the assessment requirements for the course and the assessment rules that apply.
+Tutors (including Carry out tasks relating to assessment and moderation that are consistent tutors at with the approved Programme Regulations.
+Contracted Training Inform students of the assessment requirements for the course and the Providers) assessment rules that apply.
 Ensure that assessments are valid, fair, reliable, and consistent and meet all internal and external moderation requirements.
-Refer: NMIT ACADEMIC STATUTE NMIT STUDENT CHARTER NMIT TUTOR GUIDE TO ASSESSMENT

-- Provide timely feedback to students on assessments, both summative and formative, in accordance with the approved Programme Regulations. - Ensure that students' assessments and results are retained securely.
+Provide timely feedback to students on assessments, both summative and formative, in accordance with the approved Programme Regulations.
+Ensure that students' assessments and results are retained securely.
+Inform students of requirements for collection of assessed work.
+Enter assessment results into the Student Management System